 The lease liability is initially measured at amortized cost at the present value of the future lease payments.
 The lease payments are discounted using the interest rate implicit in the lease or, if not readily determinable, using the incremental borrowing rates in the country of domicile of these leases.
 Lease liabilities are re-measured with a corresponding adjustment to the related right of use asset if the Company changes its assessment if whether it will exercise an extension or a termination option.

-Lease liability and ROU asset have been separately presented in the Balance Sheet and lease payments have been classified as financing cash flows.
+Lease liability and ROII asset have been separately presented in the Balance Sheet and lease payments.